top of page

 Grievance

 The company aims to foster a supportive and pleasant workplace for all employees.
-This policy is set out to provide a means of dealing promptly with any grievance raise by employee in relations to their employment in a fair and consistent manner.
+This policy is established to provide a means of addressing any grievance raised by employee in relations to their employment in a fair and consistent manner.

 This cover all employees of Opulent in Malaysia, where scope of grievance shall cover: